almarklein/mypaas/docs/deploying.md

 the same data at the same time.

-If `scaling` is given and larger than zero (so also when 1), a deployment will have no downtime, because the new containers will be started and given time to start up before the old containers are stopped.
-Note that in this case MyPaas assumes that 1) the container is ready within 5s, and 2) the container responds 2xx/3xx for the root path "/".
+If `scaling` is given and larger than zero (so also when 1), a zero-downtime deployment is possible, because the new containers will be started and given time to start up before the old containers are stopped.
+Note that in this case MyPaas assumes that the container is ready within 5s.
+You must also specify `healthcheck` so that Traefik will not use a container before it is ready.

+### mypaas.healthcheck

+A value consisting of three values, e.g. "/status 10s 2s", representing the health-check path, interval and timeout.
+Note that your server must respond 2xx/3xx for path, otherwise the container will be disabled by the load balancer, because it will consider it unhealthy.
+The healthcheck value only has affect with scale > 0.

 ### mypaas.maxcpu